HONORS AND AWARDS:

 In 2003, Ristano shifted gears by landing a position at Boston College within the athletic department's development office, and was hired one year later as an annual giving associate at Stanford University.

 Ristano, under her maiden name Lemire, captained the most successful team in the history of the Notre Dame program, powering the 2001 Irish to an overall record of 54-7 along with an all-time best No. 7 national ranking and the first number-one seed in the NCAA Regionals.
 As a senior, Ristano hit .324 (including a .383 mark in BIG EAST play) with 38 RBI, 10 stolen bases and three home runs.
-She shared the program's single-season record for doubles, logging 17 two-baggers in 1999, that was later surpassed by two-time All-American Emilee Koerner in 2013 (21).
+She shared the program's single-season record for doubles, logging 17 two-baggers in 1999 that was later surpassed by three-time All-American Emilee Koerner in 2013 (21).
 Under Ristano's guidance, Koerner smashed her own team doubles mark with 28 in 2014.
 Ristano's career numbers included a .332 average, 28 stolen bases, 126 RBI, nine home runs and 43 doubles.
 Ristano is regarded as one of the most fearless and skilled defensive outfielders in Notre Dame history.

 Her personal efforts were reflected in her team's success, as Ristano was part of a senior class that complied an overall record of 177-63 (.738), earned two BIG EAST Tournament championships, four regular-season conference titles, and made three consecutive trips to the NCAA Regionals.